 Your knowledge of yourself should also be growing and you may find that careers previously unknown to you are appealing.
 Don't be afraid to consider new paths and weigh them against your current career plans.
 Our world needs multi-faced individuals in the roles of healthcare provider.
 It is assumed that you will never lose your fascination with science, however, your major area of study should reflect your deep interests whether it be in the sciences, humanities, social sciences or any other area of study.

 Exposure to a variety of people with different cultural background is important to those entering a medical profession.
-Experiences such as study abroad are valued by medical school admissions committees.
-Planning will need to be given to the scheduling of the pre-requisites courses as well as the required admission examinations.
+Experiences such as study abroad are valued by professional health program admissions committees.
+Planning will need to be given to the scheduling of the prerequisites courses as well as the required admission examinations.

 Some students have considered delaying their application a year or more; the sophomore year is a good time to think about this option.
 Experience shows that admissions committees value a well-thought out decision to delay and consider it a sign of a mature and thoughtful approach to reaching your career goals.

 - Map out your personal application timeline.
-When will you take the admissions exam (when will pre-requisite courses be complete)?
+When will you take the relevant admissions exam (if required)?
+When will prerequisite courses be complete?
 When will you be applying to programs?

 - Do you want to start your health professions program immediately following graduation?
 Consult the application page for steps and timing.

 - Most Puget Sound students take a gap/growth year or two to strengthen their applications.
 Explore options for a potential gap/growth year.

 - Have you submitted an application to a health professions program?
 If so, continue gaining experience and volunteering in case you find yourself needing to re-apply.

 - If you haven't applied yet, attend Fall (October) and Spring (January) Applicant Meetings to become familiar with the application process.

 - If you will be applying to programs after graduation from Puget Sound, firm up plans for your gap/growth year(s).